njoguamos/laravel-workos/README.md

 Under the hood, this package uses [Saloon](https://github.com/saloonphp/saloon) to make requests to the WorkOS API.

 When making requests, your must instantiate the corresponding Data Transfer Objects (DTOs).
-These DTOs are powered by [Spatie Laravel Data](https://github.com/spatie/laravel-data).
 DTOs makes it easier to pass data to-and-fro the WorkOS API.

 Here is an example on how to make a request and handle errors.